KRAS Mutation Types, Statistics & Predictive Biomarkers

 prevalent biomarkers in NSCLC1

-~ 40% of patients with non-squamous NSCLC have an actionable molecular alteration.
-KRAS G12C is the 9th actionable biomarker in NSCLC1,3
+Nearly 45% of patients with non-squamous NSCLC have an actionable molecular alteration.
+KRAS G12C and EGFR make up ~ 75% of all actionable drivers in non-squamous NSCLC1

 • KRAS G12C mutation prevalence